-2000-Ongoing- Freelance Driver Coach and Test Driving/Car Development for Vintage Cars.
-Dealer for VBox Data/Video systems.
+2001-Ongoing- Freelance Driver Coach and Test Driving/Car Development for Vintage Cars.
+Invented and sold the Virtual Racing Chassisto 2015.

 1996-2000 - Started the Derek Daly Performance Driving Academy in las Vegas, was General Manager and Director of instruction.
 Director and Head Coach of the Team Green Academy driver search.
 MotorTrend Magazine voted the Derek Daly Performance Driving Academy as the best driving school in America in 1997.”

 1994-1996 - Freelance Driver Coach

 1993 - Drove Acura Spice IMSA Camel Lights sponsored by Motorola/Uniden with 2 wins, 3 thirds, and two pole positions.

 1990-1992 - Drove for the Nissan Performance Technology Inc. IMSA GTP team with victories in Miami, Watkins Glen, and the 12 hours of Sebring, and second place finishes as West Palm and Mid Ohio (1990).
 Second place finishes at Daytona and Sebring (1991).
 In 1992, led Daytona and Sebring, and finished third at Miami after substituting (with no practice time) for Chip Robinson.
 Lead development driver on P-35 V12 Group C car.

 1989 - Won the 24 Hours of Daytona GTO Class and finished 2nd at Sebring Driving the Roush Lincoln Mercury IMSA GTO car.
 Drove a Chevy Spice for Jim Miller's MTI Vacations IMSA GTP team for 11 races, earning seconds at Watkins Glenn and Tampa, third at Del Mar, and three other top five finishes.